astramieri/oracle-ai-vector-search/docs/dml_operations.md

     - vectors can have an arbitrary number of dimensions
     - every vector will be converted to the specified format

-**NOTE**.
+**IMPORTANT**.
 If you are storing a mixed number of dimensions and formats, **you are not allowed to create vector indexes or to use distance functions** because they require the same number of dimensions as well as the same format for the entire column.

 A vector can be ```NULL``` but its dimensions cannot (for example, you cannot have a ```VECTOR``` with a ```NULL``` dimension such as ```[1.1, NULL, 2.2]```).